A New Access Control Scheme for Facebook-style Social Networks: A Hybrid Logic

+Given an OSN model $(\UG, \PG, \A, \B)$ and an access control policy expressed in our hybrid logic as a formula $\uf{}$, the satisfaction of $\model{\usr{a}} \vDash \uf{}$ with $\g[\own\mapsto \usr{a}, \req\mapsto \usr{b}]$, $\MU=(\UG, \VU)$ and $\MP=(\PG,\VP)$ is formulated as a local model checking problem by Bruns et al.~\cite{BFSH12}.
 Except for the user graph $\UG$, our OSN model captures public information and their relationships.
 Moreover, our logic essentially extends the one of~\cite{BFSH12} with public information formulas $\pf{}$ defined on $\PG$ and two new operators $\up$ and $\pu$ connecting user formulas and public information formulas.
 In principle, we can reuse the model checking algorithm of Bruns et al.~\cite{BFSH12}.
 As formulas of the form $\up\pf{}'$ or $\pu\uf{}'$ explore the links between $\UG$ and $\PG$, we need to treat them differently.
 A formula $\up \pf{}'$ maps the current node ($cur\_n$) in $\UG$ to a a set of public information in $\PG$.
 As long as there is one public information in $\A(cur\_n)$ satisfying $\pf{}$, then $\uf{}$ holds.
 The formula $\pu\uf{}'$ is defined similarly.
 To check them, we can develop a sub-routine similar to {\tt MCmay} of Bruns et al.~\cite{BFSH12}, which first computes the set of all public information (users) related to a specific user (public information) and then iterate through the set until one of them makes the connected formula $\pf{}'$ ($\uf{}'$) hold on $\PG$ ($\UG$).
-For formulas $\up (q\land\pf{}')$ and $\pu(p\land\uf{}')$ as discussed in Sect.~\ref{sec:logic}, we can further reduce the size of the computed set by using propositions $p$ and $q$ to improve the efficiency in model checking.
+For formulas $\up (q\land\pf{}')$ and $\pu(p\land\uf{}')$ as discussed in Section~\ref{sec:logic}, we can further reduce the size of the computed set by using propositions $p$ and $q$ to improve the efficiency in model checking.